cocos3d/cocos3d/README!.md

    to your Cocos2D Xcode project, as follows:

 	1. Open Xcode, and, in the menu bar, choose `File->New->Project...`.
-In the dialog box that opens, select the *Cocos3D iOS Static Library* project template from the *Cocos3D* group of iOS templates.
+In the dialog box that opens, select the *Cocos3D Static Library* project template from the *Cocos3D* group of either the iOS or OSX templates.

 	2. Name your new Xcode project *cocos3d*, and save it to the `MyCocos2DApp/MyCocos2DApp/Libraries` folder within your Cocos2D app.